Rel1cx/eslint-react/packages/plugins/eslint-plugin-naming-convention/src/rules/filename.md

 Enforces naming convention for JSX files.
 By default, it enforces `PascalCase` for file names.

-## Why is this good?

-Following naming conventions can make codebase more consistent and easier to understand, navigate and work with.

 ## Examples

 This rule can be configured to enforce one of the following naming conventions: